|

 1. List-unsubscribe headers show your reader you’re confident in the value you provide.

-2. Adding a list-unsubscribe header improves your sender score, and in the process, improves your deliverability rate.
+2. Adding a list-unsubscribe header improves your sender score and, in the process, improves email deliverability.
 It’s safe to assume mailbox providers greatly appreciate you including a list-unsubscribe header.

-3. It’s not just your sender reputation that gets a bump; your subscribers will also appreciate you offering them an easy out.
+3. Your email sender reputation won’t get hit and your subscribers will appreciate you offering them an easy out.

 4. Including a list-unsubscribe header makes you seem professional and your company reliable.